 Each year the hospital develops a priority equipment list and donations to the Society help to meet these equipment needs.

 Monies raised through the Society are used to purchase capital equipment related to patient care and comfort.
-Donations are not used to fund the operating costs of the
+Donations are not used to fund the operating costs of the hospital.

 3. Can I direct my donation to a specific area of the hospital?